 Corinthianmatters is devoted to the archaeological and historical research of the modern region of the Corinthia.
 Although the site is designed to promote the study of the history and archaeology of the city and territory of ancient Corinth, it gives attention to the study of the broader modern Greek administrative unit of the Corinthia including Sikyonia, Cleonae, and the Nemea Valley.

 The site was created to popularize Corinthian studies and connect a broader public audience with current scholarship.
 Since antiquity, people have been fascinated with the city on the Isthmus, its reputation for wealth and extravagant living, and its association with bustling crowds.
 Today Corinth continues to interest and fascinate visitors because of its well-excavated Roman remains, its dramatic and curious landscape, and its connections with the apostle Paul and the first Christian communities.
 This site is designed as a resource for the study of the city and its territory, including the issues surrounding the letters of the apostle Paul to the Corinthians.

 How To Use This Site

 Corinthianmatters is a resource blog/site that is slowly building its stable content.
 Because WordPress offers a dynamic website interface that integrates the content of webpages with the ephemeral material of a blog, the site provides both short news pieces (the blog) and resources for studying Corinth (the pages).
 The most useful blog material will be incorporated into the more stable content of the pages.
-The blog and the pages are searchable via the box above the Categories list on the right side of the page.
+The blog and the pages are searchable via the three dots (…) on the top right of the site.